Geobert/rusty_flexi/README.md

 Use LEFT/RIGHT to select the field, UP/DOWN to edit it by one unit, or type the wanted value.
 Press ENTER or ESC to finish.

 Press HOME to focus the current day.

+## Build instruction
+On Windows, to use `build.bat`, you need http://angusj.com/resourcehacker/ to be installed in order to have an icon with the exe.
+Edit `build.bat` according to the installation path.

+If you don't care about the icon, just `cargo build --release`.